 1.1 What is GridDB?

-Toshiba GridDB is a highly scalable NoSQL database best suited for IoT and Big Data
+Toshiba GridDB™ is a highly scalable NoSQL database best suited for IoT and Big Data

-We live in the world of Internet of Things (IoT) where billions of devices are interconnected and are generating petabytes of data.
-Gaining insights and information from that data and generating value out of it gives competitive advantage to businesses, organizations, governments, and even individuals.
+We live in the era of the Internet of Things (IoT) where billions of devices are interconnected and are generating petabytes of data at an increasing rate.
+Gaining insights and information from that data and generating value out of it gives a tangible competitive advantage to businesses, organizations, governments, and even individuals.

 Organizations should focus more on creating value from data that will enhance their core products, services or even operational processes rather than spend time in dealing with the complexity surrounding Big Data.
-In this case, big data means data in large quantities, high frequencies, and vast varieties.
+Big data, in this case, means data in large quantities, high frequencies, and vast varieties.

 Four Pillars of GridDB